tehut/shellove/README.md

 ```

 ## [Arrays in Bash](#bash-arrays)
-- Instantiation:
+Instantiation:
  ```
 compound assignment:  myArray=( each word is an item ) indexed assignment: myArray[#]=<value@index>
  ```
  - Array Range:
  Bash arrays start at 1, not 0.
-Don't ask me why, but I promise it's true.

  - Looping over arrays:
 Use the syntax `"${arrayName[@]}"`

 - the `@` ensures you access more than the first item & the quotes prevent unexpected splitting which may not be an issue but will be hard to troubleshoot if it is.

 ## [Script Parameters](#script-parameters)